HL7/US-Core/source/pages/searchparameters.md

 sectionnumbering: true
 ---

 The following operations and search parameters have been defined for the US Core Implementation Guide.
-For more information on the [FHIR RESTful operations], [FHIR RESTful search api] and the standard [Search Param Registry] see the FHIR specification.
+For more information on the [FHIR RESTful operations ]({{site.data.fhir.path}}operations.html), [FHIR RESTful search api]({{site.data.fhir.path}}search.html) and the standard [Search Param Registry]({{site.data.fhir.path}}searchparameter-registry.html) see the FHIR specification.

+This page is not a list of search requirements for the client or server.
+These search parameters definitions are used within the Capability Statement to define the search capabilities of the server.

+The search parameters **SHALL NOT** be interpreted on their own as requirements for servers.

 ### Operations